capnproto/capnproto/doc/language.md

 {% endhighlight %}

 Notice something interesting here: `FileInfo` is a struct, but it contains a `File`, which is an interface.
-Structs (and primitive types) are passed by value, but interfaces are passed by reference.
+Structs (and primitive types) are passed over RPC by value, but interfaces are passed by reference.
 So when `Directory.open` is called remotely, the content of a `FileInfo` (including values for `name` and `size`) is transmitted back, but for the `file` field, only the address of some remote `File` object is sent.